TITLE 83: PUBLIC UTILITIES

 A telecommunications carrier shall credit customers for violations of the basic local exchange service quality standards described in Section 732.20 of this Part.
 The credits shall be applied on the statement issued to the customer for the next monthly billing cycle following the violation or following the discovery of the violation and shall be identified as a "Service Quality Credit" or "S.Q.
 Credit".
 The telecommunications carrier may provide additional detail regarding the service quality credit if it wishes.

-a) If a carrier fails to repair an out-of-service condition for basic local exchange service within 24 hours, the carrier shall provide a credit to the customer.
-If the service disruption is for 48 hours or less, the credit must be equal to a pro-rata portion of the monthly recurring charges for all local services disrupted.
+a) If a carrier fails to repair an out-of-service condition for basic local exchange service within 30 hours, the carrier shall provide a credit to the customer.
+If the service disruption is for over 30 hours but less than 48 hours, the credit must be equal to a pro-rata portion of the monthly recurring charges for all local services disrupted.
 A pro-rata portion shall be based upon a 30-day month.
 If the service disruption is for more than 48 hours, but not more than 72 hours, the credit must be equal to at least 33% of one month's recurring charges for all local services disrupted.
 If the service disruption is for more than 72 hours, but not more than 96 hours, the credit must be equal to at least 67% of one month's recurring charges for all local services disrupted.
 If the service disruption is for more than 96 hours, but not more than 120 hours, the credit must be equal to one month's recurring charges for all local services disrupted.
-For each day or portion thereof that the service disruption continues beyond the initial 120-hour period, the carrier shall also provide either alternative telephone service or an additional credit of $20 per day, at the customer's option.
-The customer shall be notified that he/she may choose alternative telephone service or an additional credit of $20 per day when the service disruption continues beyond the initial 120 hour period so the customer can exercise his/her option.
-In the absence of an election by the customer, the customer shall receive $20 per day.
+For each day or portion thereof that the service disruption continues beyond the initial 120-hour period, the carrier shall also provide either alternative telephone service or an additional credit of $20 per day.

-c) If a carrier fails to keep a scheduled repair or installation appointment when a customer premises visit requires a customer to be present, the carrier shall credit the customer $50 per missed appointment.
-A credit required by this subsection (c) does not apply when the carrier provides the customer with 24-hour notice of its inability to keep the appointment.
-The 24-hour notice period shall be construed to mean 24 hours notice by the end of each 4 hour window the day before the scheduled appointment, or, until June 30, 2003, by 4 P.M. of the business day preceding the day of the scheduled appointment if the appointment has been scheduled, by a carrier that uses the resold services, network or network elements of another carrier to provide service to the customer, for between 8 A.M. and 4 P.M. of a particular day.
+c) If a carrier fails to keep a scheduled repair or installation appointment when a customer premises visit requires a customer to be present, the carrier shall credit the customer $25 per missed appointment.
+A credit required by this subsection (c) does not apply when the carrier provides the customer with notice of its inability to keep the appointment no later than 8 p.m. of the day prior to the scheduled date of the appointment.

 1) occurs as a result of a negligent or willful act on the part of the customer;